Following is a step by step guide with some practical tips on preparing the project budget for uploading on .

 Short video overview

-Getting a budget template
+Getting the budget template

 The budget template sections explained